ethsana/sana-docs/docs/dapps-on-sana/pss.md

 Our node is now watching for new messages received in its nearest neighbourhood.

 :::info
-Because a message is disguised as a normal chunk in Swarm, you will receive the message upon syncing the chunk, even if your node is not online at the moment when the message was send to you.
+Because a message is disguised as a normal chunk in Sana, you will receive the message upon syncing the chunk, even if your node is not online at the moment when the message was send to you.
 :::

 ### Send Messages